nomemory/pysert/README.md

 A python script that can be used to generate arbitrary formatted data.

+For a more complex solution, please check [www.mockneat.com] - a Java library that does exactly what this script does, and much more.

 _(Note: Initially written the script around 2012, found it in the google code archives)._

 #How to